-586-10 Jurisdiction of Family Court and State Family Courts
+586-10 Jurisdiction of Federal Circuit and Family Court of Australia (Division 1) and State Family Courts

-- (1) Jurisdiction is conferred on the Family Court with respect to civil matters arising under the Aboriginal and Torres Strait Islander Corporations legislation. - (2) Subject to section 9 of the Administrative Decisions (Judicial Review) Act 1977, jurisdiction is conferred on each State Family Court with respect to civil matters arising under the Aboriginal and Torres Strait Islander Corporations legislation. - (3) The jurisdiction conferred on a State Family Court by subsection (2) is not limited by any limits to which any other jurisdiction of the State Family Court may be subject. - (4) This section has effect subject to section 586-15.
+- (1) Jurisdiction is conferred on the Federal Circuit and Family Court of Australia (Division 1) with respect to civil matters arising under the Aboriginal and Torres Strait Islander Corporations legislation. - (2) Subject to section 9 of the Administrative Decisions (Judicial Review) Act 1977, jurisdiction is conferred on each State Family Court with respect to civil matters arising under the Aboriginal and Torres Strait Islander Corporations legislation. - (3) The jurisdiction conferred on a State Family Court by subsection (2) is not limited by any limits to which any other jurisdiction of the State Family Court may be subject. - (4) This section has effect subject to section 586-15.